kgsws/kgdoom/manual/readme.md

 - blocking middle textures
   - In Hexen map format, blocking lines with middle textures are blocking only across its actual height.
   - You can even walk on middle textures.
+- HUD messages
+  - HUD messages are extra texts that can be displayed on the screen.
+  - Every HUD message has uniquie ID.
+This ID is any arbitrary integer value.
+    - Only one message with specific ID can exist.
+Defining new message with existing ID will replace old one.
+  - Message options, such as scale and alignment, are stored internaly and modified by specific functions before creating HUD message.
+    - Any new HUD message will use currently set message options.

 ### Lua scripts
 Lua scirpts are stored in WADs.
 There is only one recognized lump name: GAMELUA.
 You can have multiple GAMELUA lumps in multiple wads.